 More efficient business processes.

-Businesses that use EDI are often ahead of their competitors, especially when interacting with government agencies or large organizations.
+Businesses that use Interchange of electronic data are often ahead of their competitors, especially when interacting with government agencies or large organizations.
 For example, prospective vendors must submit bids for certain government contracts using EDI.
 The procurement departments of government agencies post the RFPs (Request for Proposal) on the EDI network.

 Integrating business processes within a company and between various firms is critical to the success of any SAP implementation.
 In business integration, it is essential to interface with old systems, interact with third-party products, and integrate business processes across multiple SAP systems.
 The two most frequently used methods for this kind of integration include ALE(Application Link and Enabling) and (Electronic Data Interchange) technologies that utilize the well-known IDoc (Intermediate Document) interface to exchange information.